How Long Should You Rest Between Sets for Hypertrophy?

 Eric Helms, PhD

-Sarcoplasmic hypertrophy is sometimes thought of as being the bad type of muscle growth.
-People assume that it will lead to softer muscles or fewer performance benefits, but that isn’t true.
-First, since the growth is still taking place within our muscle fibres, there’s no reason to think that our muscles would feel any different.
-And second, developing a greater work capacity is an incredibly useful performance advantage.
+First, since the growth is still taking place within our muscle fibres, there’s no reason to think that our muscles would look or feel any different.
+Second, developing a greater work capacity is an incredibly useful performance advantage.
+If you want to lift things more times, survive longer workouts, or carry things greater distances, having more sarcoplasm is a huge advantage.

 Plus, muscle growth aside, short rest times can also be incredibly healthy, especially if we don’t do very much dedicated cardiovascular training.
 Short rest times are great for improving our general fitness, work capacity, and oxygen delivery.
 That’s why a lot of general fitness lifting programs use circuit training with short rest times between each exercise.
 You also see this same idea being used with high-intensity interval training (HIIT), where cardiovascular fitness is improved by doing a series of short bursts of intense work with inadequate rest periods between them.
 That’s not so different from doing a few ten-rep sets of squats with 1–2 minutes of rest between them.